Aishat-Akinyemi/aishatakinyemi.com-blog/cl1o93vrf031bapnv726ie6pv.md

-## Setting up Local Development Environment for NEAR smart contracts
+# Setting up Local Development Environment for NEAR smart contracts

 Welcome on your journey on smart contract development on NEAR blockchain protocol.
 It would be fun and challenging — wishing you lots of AHA 💡 moments.

-This article aims to help you setup your local system for smartcontract development on NEAR protocol.
-It includes guides on installing WSL for Windows users, and steps for installing the necessary programs and libraries.
+This article aims to help you set up your local system for smartcontract development on NEAR protocol.
+It includes guides on installing WSL for Windows users and steps for installing the necessary programs and libraries.

 NEAR is a simple, scalable and fast layer 1 blockchain protocol used for building decentralised applications.
 NEAR runs smartcontracts compiled to WebAssembly (wasm).
 Currently there are Rust and AssemblyScript (a dialect of Typescript) official SDKs.